AbstractGeek/Tardigrade-KITP2025/stimulus_light/README.md

 ## Usage
 1. Open `stimulus_light.ino` in the Arduino IDE.
-2. Connect your hardware as described above.
+2. Connect your hardware as below above.
 3. Select your Arduino board and port from **Tools > Board** and **Tools > Port**.
 4. Upload the sketch to your Arduino.
 5. Open the Serial Monitor by clicking the magnifying glass icon in the top right of the Arduino IDE, or go to **Tools > Serial Monitor**.
 Set the baud rate to 9600.